Aaron Newman is the proprietor of Newman's Menswear on King Street East, a family business that has been in operation since 1927.

 Julia Kollek lives in Dundas and considers herself one of our city's environmental guardians.
 For more info visit www.juliakollek.ca.

-Justin Jones is a project manager, sustainability professional and rabble rouser with nearly a decade of experience in the sustainability field.
-His work with student groups, municipal governments and NGOs has taken him all over the country, but there is no city that he'd rather call home than Hamilton.
+Justin Jones is the Manager, Bicycle Friendly Ontario at the Share the Road Cycling Coalition.
+Justin is a project manager, sustainability professional and rabble rouser with nearly a decade of experience in the sustainability field.
+His work with student groups, municipal governments and NGOs has taken him all over the country.
 He is passionate about civic engagement, with a special focus on active transportation issues and the creation of liveable cities through better infrastructure and education.
-While not working, volunteering or out on his bike, he enjoys spending time out and around Hamilton with his wife and dog.

 Kabir is a Toronto area activist organizing with the Toronto Haiti Action Committee and other anti-war and community outreach projects.
 Kabir also co-hosts the radio program "Voices of the Movement" on CIUT, University of Toronto community radio.
 He just started his first year of high school.

 Karen Burson is a self-trained chef living in Hamilton.
 She established the Bread & Roses Café that operated out of the Sky Dragon Community Development Cooperative in downtown Hamilton.
 This organic/fair trade café won a major national award from Canadian Organic Growers in its first year of operation, on a shoestring budget, with no paid advertising or marketing.
 Karen went on to establish Kidzfood, the city's only local/organic healthy school lunch service, which now serves three area schools.
 Karen is now the new Project Manager for Hamilton Eat Local, under the wing of Environment Hamilton.
 She administers three busy blogs, writes for two monthly publications (H Magazine and Mayday), and is founder and a current Co-chair of Slow Food Hamilton.